NeverMendel/leetcode-export/README.md

 UPLOAD THE DESCRIPTION OF LEETCODE PROBLEMS ON GITHUB OR ON ANY OTHER WEBSITE** or you might receive ad DMCA Takedown notice.

-Before using this script make read [LeetCode Terms of Service](https://leetcode.com/terms/).
+Before using this script read the [LeetCode Terms of Service](https://leetcode.com/terms/).

-To avoid committing the problem description on git, you can add `*.txt` to your `.gitignore` file.

 ## How it works